 Are there any other ways to buy Bitcoin in New Zealand?

 Yes.
-As well as buying Bitcoin on exchanges or from brokers, you can also buy Peer to Peer.
-This is when you buy Bitcoin directly from another person without going through a middleman or service.
+As well as buying bitcoin on exchanges or from brokers, you can also buy Peer to Peer.
+This is when you buy bitcoin directly from another person without going through a middleman or service.

 What is KYC vs non KYC Bitcoin?

-Anywhere which requires you to provide photo ID such as a passport or driver’s licence, as well as all your personal details, means you’re buying “KYC Bitcoin”.
+You may have heard the term “KYC” in reference to Bitcoin, this refers to “Know Your Customer” rules which are part of global Anti Money Laundering rules.
+Anywhere which requires you to provide photo ID such as a passport or driver’s licence, as well as all your personal details, means you’re buying “KYC bitcoin”.

-Take your Bitcoin off exchanges immediately!
+Important - Take your Bitcoin off exchanges immediately!

-Bitcoin has a very unique property, which makes it like no technology the human race has ever had before.
+Bitcoin has a very unique property, which makes it like no technology the human race has ever seen before.
 Bitcoin is a digital bearer asset, which means you can hold your own wealth in digital form without relying on any third party.
 You don’t have to entrust your savings to anyone else.

-When you leave Bitcoin on an exchange it is not your Bitcoin, it’s just an IOU from the exchange saying they “promise” to give you your Bitcoin.
-But the fraud and collapses of FTX, Celsius and Blockfi in 2022 taught many people this lesson the hard way.
+When you leave bitcoin on an exchange it is not your bitcoin, it’s just an IOU from the exchange saying they “promise” to give you your Bitcoin.

 Not your keys, not your coins.